pmd/pmd/docs/pages/pmd/userdocs/suppressing_warnings.md

     UnusedLocalVariable rule violation suppressed by //NOPMD in /home/tom/pmd/pmd/bin/Foo.java

 Note that PMD expects the //NOPMD marker to be on the same line as the violation.
-So, for example, if you want to suppress an "empty if statement" warning, you'll need to place it on the line containing the "if" keyword, e.g.:
+So, for example, if you want to suppress an "empty `if` statement" warning, you'll need to place it on the line containing the `if` keyword, e.g.:

     $ cat ~/tmp/Foo.java
     public class Foo {